anayrat/blog/content/post/draft/2018-04-01-Evolutions-Postgres-Fortes-Volumetries.en.md

 ## TABLESAMPLE (9.5)

-`TABLESAMPLE` clause (since PG 9.5) allows to make a request on a sample.
+`TABLESAMPLE` clause (since PG 9.5) allows to execute a query on a data sample.
 This gives an overview of the result.
-As in statistics, larger is the sample, closer the result will be to the real result.
+As in most things about statistics, the larger the sample, closer the result will be to the real result.

 ## GROUPING SETS (9.5)